 “The material needs of another are an obligation of my spiritual life,” wrote Mussar master Israel Salanter; Simcha Zissel Ziv of Kelm called this “bearing the burden of the other.”
 Today’s others include climate refugees, victims of rising seas and strengthened storms, those hungry from longer droughts, and so on.
 Justice delayed, via our glacial progress in addressing climate change, is indeed justice denied.

 Climate considerations loom large – again, mitigation and adaption – in our redifat tzedek, pursuit of justice, as mandated in Deuteronomy 16:20.
 Further green nuance comes through the question of time scales: “Certainly much social-change activism needs to respond to immediate needs,” notes Rabbi David Jaffe, while expounding on savlanut/patience.
 “At the same time, lasting social change often takes years if not decades.
 How do we engage in fixing the world while holding a perspective that our efforts could take generations?”
-(14) Indeed, thinking intergenerationally is thinking ecologically.
+David Jaffe, Changing the World from the Inside Out; Boulder: Trumpeter Books, 2016, p.
+145. Jaffe’s entire work should be required reading for Jewish activists.
+Indeed, thinking intergenerationally is thinking ecologically.

 Two of God’s thirteen attributes (Exod.
 34:6-7): “extends lovingkindess to the thousandth generation;” “visits sins unto the third and fourth generation.”
 The bad news?
 Carbon emitted today will continue to wreak atmospheric havoc for about a century, some three or four generations – so we now imperil our own great-grandchildren, scientifically as well as spiritually speaking.
 The good news?
 Loving-kindness lasts orders of magnitude longer.